 Wreck Bay Village

 Making our little research on weather conditions and exploring Google Maps satellite map, two beautiful bays in Wreck Bay village caught our attention.
-It definitely worth to check it out.
+It is definitely worth to check it out.
 Even though many roads are closed for visitors and only available for access for locals, you will still have a couple of breathtaking views to check.

 A piece of History – Cape St.George Lighthouse

-You can explore historical Cape St. George lighthouse ruins on the top of a hill and is included into a National Heritage list.
+You can explore historical Cape St. George lighthouse ruins on the top of a hill and it is included into a National Heritage list.

 The lighthouse was built in 1860 and was active for 29 years.

-However, it has to be destroyed due to the false impression it gave to the ships, which were misled and crushed.
+However, it had to be destroyed due to the false impression it gave to the ships, which were misled and crushed.
 They then built a new and more efficient Lighthouse in Point Perpendicular to replace it.
 It marks the Northern Entry of Jervis Bay.